hernantz/blog/content/mock-yourself-not-your-code.md

 successfully and write better tests.
 These mocks are:

 * Agnostic: the details of your code change, but your mocks continue to work.
-* Swapable: you can easily turn them on/off or switch to them on the fly.
+* Swappable: you can easily turn them on/off or switch to them on the fly.
 * Precise: they stub only the sensible parts of the real object.
 * Verified: the interfaces of such mock are carefully maintained and mimic the real object.